Give Me Just One Night (Una Noche)

 "Give Me Just One Night (Una Noche)" is a song by American boy band 98 Degrees, released as the first single from their third studio album, Revelation, on July 31, 2000.
-It was a success for the group, reaching number two on the US Billboard Hot 100 and on the Canadian RPM Top Singles chart, becoming the band's highest-charting solo effort in both nations.
+It was a success for the group, reaching number two on the US Billboard Hot 100 and on the Canadian RPM 100 Hit Tracks chart, becoming the band's highest-charting solo effort in both nations.
 The song was not as successful internationally but did reach the top 40 in Australia, Sweden, and the Netherlands.
-The single was certified gold by Recording Industry Association of America for sales of 500,000 units.
+The single was certified gold by Recording Industry Association of America (RIAA) for shipments of 500,000 units.